functime-org/functime/README.md

 ---
 **functime** is a powerful and easy-to-use [Cloud service](https://functime.ai) for AutoML forecasting and time-series embeddings.
-This `functime-client` Python library provides a scikit-learn interface and command-line tool to interact with `functime` Cloud.
+The `functime` [Python package](https://pypi.org/project/functime/) provides a scikit-learn API and command-line interface to interact with **functime Cloud**.

-Want to use `functime` for seamless time-series analytics across your data team?
+Want to use **functime** for seamless time-series analytics across your data team?
-Looking for fully-managed production-grade AI/ML forecasting and time-series search that scales?
+Looking for fully-managed production-grade AI/ML forecasting and time-series search?
-Book a [15 minute discovery call](https://calendly.com/functime-indexhub) to learn more about `functime`'s Team / Enterprise plans.
+Book a [15 minute discovery call](https://calendly.com/functime-indexhub) to learn more about functime's Team / Enterprise plans.

 ## Highlights
 - **Fast:** Forecast 100,000 time series in seconds *on your laptop*